MAlexGR/Athena/docs/source/latex/01Preamble/tex.Preamble.rst

 under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts and no Back-Cover Texts.
-A copy of the license is included in Appendix :ref:`gfl_appendix`.
+A copy of the license is included in Appendix